This post may contain affiliate links.

 Related post: Tipping in Costa Rica

-You also drive right past San Ramon on your way to Guanacaste if you are leaving from San Jose or the airport.
+You also drive right past San Ramon on your way to Guanacaste, La Fortuna, or the Rio Celeste Area if you are leaving from San Jose.

 Related post: Saving Money In Costa Rican Restaurants